Bonifay, Florida: Education

 Holmes District School Board operates public schools.
 Bonifay is home to three schools Bonifay K-8 School, Holmes County High School and Bethlehem School.

 A 2004 study by the Bureau of Secondary Education showed that 56.73% of Holmes County high school graduates go on to secondary education.
 Of these, 38.03% of those go on to complete a bachelor's degree, furthermore 12.60% of these students who receive a bachelors go on to receive a masters or doctoral degree.
 As of August 2008, all educational facility improvements shall be done in a financially feasible manner to address all Level of Service (LOS) needs as described by the Public School Facilities Element in the City of Bonifay 2020 Comprehensive Plan, officially recognized by the state of Florida on September 3, 2008.

-As of 2016, a new K–8 school is being built in Bonifay to replace Bonifay Elementary and Bonifay Middle.
-Construction began in 2015, and it was scheduled to be completed in May 2017.
+As of 2016, Bonifay K–8 school was being built to replace Bonifay Elementary School and Bonifay Middle School.
+Construction began in 2015, and it was completed in May 2017.

 Holmes County Public Library is located in Bonifay.

 Infrastructure

-While growth of the town of Bonifay has recently been stagnant there is promise of growth in the near future with Florida State Road 79 being converted in to a four lane highway between Bonifay and Panama City Beach.
+While growth of the town of Bonifay has recently been stagnant there is promise of growth in the near future, with Florida State Road 79 being converted in to a four lane highway between Bonifay and Panama City Beach.
 There are currently plans to extend the commercial zone areas of Bonifay south of Interstate 10 to the Washington County line.